internetarchive/fatcat-scholar/notes/scaling_works.md

 perhaps even a separate highlighter query. query "everything", highlight specific fields.

-scoring/boosting large reponses (more than a few hundred thousand hits) seems expensive. this include the trivial '*' query.
+scoring/boosting large responses (more than a few hundred thousand hits) seems expensive. this include the trivial '*' query.

 some fulltext phrase queries seem to always be expensive. look in to phrase